Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 Q: What about mathematical formulas?

-A: Request LaTeX notation: "Explain the quadratic formula using LaTeX in Markdown."
-ChatGPT will output $$\frac{-b \pm \sqrt{b^2-4ac}}{2a}$$ which converts to proper equations.
+A: Ask for LaTeX notation β e.g. "explain the quadratic formula using LaTeX in Markdown" β and ChatGPT returns $$\frac{-b \pm \sqrt{b^2-4ac}}{2a}$$, which converts to a proper equation.

-Q: Is there a character limit?
+Q: Is there a length limit?

 Q: Does this work for tables?